digideskio/RPD/README.md

 ## Configuration changes

-If you are have `channel` setting in `fmd.conf`, remember to put it outside `[DoubanFM]` but under `[Radio]` instead like this
+If you have `channel` setting in `fmd.conf`, remember to move it outside `[DoubanFM]` and put it under `[Radio]` instead like this

     [Radio]
     channel = 0

-The reason for this is that there are more channels now in addition to Douban channels.
+The reason for this is that there are more channels now in addition to those from Douban.

 ## <a id="local"></a>Local music channel / Red-Heart channel